 Short-Term vs. Long-Term Memory in Chats

-Conversely, long-term memory stores information across multiple sessions or over extended periods.
+Conversely, long-term AI memory stores information across multiple sessions or over extended periods.
 This includes user preferences, past queries, and established facts from previous interactions.
-Developing effective long-term memory AI chat capabilities is an active area of research and development.
+Developing effective long-term AI memory capabilities is an active area of research and development.
 This is crucial for applications like AI assistants with persistent memory.

 Managing the Context Window